Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Frosh/Linear Algebra/Linear Transformations.md

 is $\mathscr{P}_{2} \text{ isomorphic to } \mathbb{R}^{3}$?
 - they are the same dimension
-- Can we provide a transformation tat is 1-1 and onto?
+- Can we provide a transformation that is 1-1 and onto?

 We can take the constants for each monomial in $\mathscr{P}_{2}$ and write it as the coordinate vector in $\mathbb{R}^{3}$.
 We get that it is onto and one to one because they are both 3 dimensional, so we can use theorem 4.
 We can easily show either one-to-one or onto and prove that it is an isomorphism.